What Is Tax Information Privacy?

 You also have the right to revoke your authorization at any time.
 Both forms give detailed instructions for how to go about this.

 The IRS imposes steep penalties against tax preparers who disclose tax return information without your permission.
-If your tax preparer asks you if it's OK to share your information with third parties, you have an absolute right to say no.
+You have an absolute right to say no if your tax preparer asks you if it's OK to share your information with third parties.